-Each course focuses on wellness and disease, all the medical science disciplines are integrated in each module and the focus is upon anatomy, physiology, and pathology.
+Each course focuses on wellness and disease, all the medical science disciplines are integrated into each module, and the focus is the integrated application of medical knowledge.

-A summer recess follows Year 1 and leads to Year 2.

-In order, the second-year organ systems courses are
+A summer break follows year one and leads to year two.
+In order, the second-year organ systems courses are:

 - Neurosciences/Behavior 8 weeks

-- Gastro- intestinal 6 weeks
+- Gastrointestinal 6 weeks

 - Musculoskeletal/Dermal 4 weeks

 - Hematology/Oncology 4 weeks

-The organ systems courses are followed by SYNAPSE (Second-Year Students, Year-End transitional, National Board Medical Examinations (NBME) Preparations, Assessment, Professionalism, Population and Community Health, Skills Development, and Evaluation), a four-week block of experiences focused on transition to the clinical learning environment, studying for the national board examinations, and review of the major content and concepts in the first two years.
+The organ systems courses are followed by SYNAPSE (Second-Year Students, Year-End transitional, National Board Medical Examinations (NBME) Preparations, Assessment, Professionalism, Skills Development, and Evaluation), a four-week block of experiences focused on the transition to the clinical learning environment, studying for the national board examinations, and review of the major content and concepts in the first two years.

-Interspersed between courses are a series of week-long experiences known as Bridge Weeks.
-These weeks serve as a means of providing dedicated time for student assessment, and the delivery of important curriculum components related to diversity, equity and inclusion, academic success, career advising, personal wellness and financial literacy.
-In addition, Bridge weeks students provide the college with feedback via evaluations of their curricular experiences that is used in the process of continuous quality improvement.
+Interspersed between courses is a series of week-long experiences known as Bridge Weeks.
+These weeks provide dedicated time for student assessment and the delivery of important curriculum components related to diversity, equity and inclusion, academic success, career advising, personal wellness, and financial literacy.
+In addition, during Bridge Weeks, students provide the college with feedback via evaluations of their curricular experiences that are used in the process of continuous quality improvement.

-Course schedules for Year 1 and Year 2 are found on the Curriculum page of the website.
+Course schedules for Year 1 and Year 2 can be found on the website's Curriculum page.